JetBrains/jetbrains_guide/src/pages/tips/navbar-create-file/index.md

   poster: './poster_long.png'
   url: 'https://www.youtube.com/watch?v=2Sl0P_4qmkw'
 leadin: |
+    *Want to create files without interrupting your flow?*

     Want to create a file somewhere in your project tree, without the mouse?
     Use the Navigation Bar to get to a directory then use the keyboard to make and open a new file at the target.

 ---

+Fifth in a six-part series on the Navigation Bar. *Previous:* [Narrow Navigation Bar With Speed Search](../navbar-speed-search) | *Next:* [Find In Path With Navigation Bar](../navbar-find-in-path)

 How can I create a file if I've turned off the Project Tool?
 Let the Navigation Bar be your one-stop replacement for the Project Tool.